 In prefacing the actual presentation of figures, Mitsotakis said the Greek economy now consistently produces primary surpluses, and that although his government inherited a large public debt, the latter has been decreasing with one of the fastest rates in Europe.

-He said the main goal is convergence with other more advanced EU economies in every sector.
+He said the main goal of this production model is convergence with other more advanced EU economies in every sector.

 In following Mitsotakis at the event held at the national gallery in central Athens, Development Minister Takis Theodorikakos said the goal is to transform the Greek government over the next decade, and with an emphasis on industrial and manufacturing and investments, while also repeating the leitmotifs of “green”, “digital transition” and “innovation.